typesupply/opentype-cookbook/readme.md

 ## Ordinals

-The sups feature is for ordinal forms.
+The ordn feature is for ordinal forms.

     feature ordn {
         sub [A a] by ordfeminine;